PhilippRamjoue/Survival_Prediction_Leukemia/README.md

 <img src="/final_images/automl_summary_importance_3.PNG" width=100% height=100% />

 The distribution of some features is a bit imbalanced but the CD34_x1e6_per_kg parameter is almost balanced.
 What's also visible is the fact, that the predicted classes of the CD34_x1e6_per_kg are mixed.
-Compared with the relapse parameter the
-CD34_x1e6_per_kg parameter can not be linked to a class label.
+Compared with the relapse parameter the CD34_x1e6_per_kg parameter can not reliably be linked to a class label.

 The next step is to check out some metrics next to the accuracy score: